Studio-Lemon/wp-lemon-docs/src/docs/reference/classes/wp_lemon-classes-generic_ajax_query.md

 Setup query arguments for the query.

-Can be entended or overwritten by running the parent method from within the child class.
+Can be extended or overwritten by running the parent method from within the child class.

 **Returns:** `void`